acronis/ui-component-library/packages/documentation/components/alert/alert.doc.md

+## Features

-Notifies the user about the status of the system, from information with the ability to hide alert, to global errors or limitations within the system or a separate section without the ability to clear the message.
+- Notifies the user about the status of the system;
+- Can be closable, not available to hide alert automatically;
+- Severity of alert message can be set with _color_ property;

 :::info Figma mockups
 https://www.figma.com/file/JVXL1xmeaGoj3glTMwoJnl/01-UI-Kits---Syntax-UI?type=design&node-id=212-489&mode=design&t=rStlC7KttZJJBUc1-4